-- Compare and contrast cloning and expression vectors (L4) - To learn the concepts of construction of gene libraries and its types (L1) - To highlight cloning strategies- short gun experiments and cDNA cloning in bacteria (L4) - Illustrate the concept of screening of libraries (L4)
+- Compare and contrast cloning and expression vectors (L2). - Understand the CRIPSR Cas 9 technology (L2). - To learn the concepts of construction of gene libraries and its types (L1). - To highlight cloning strategies- short gun experiments and cDNA cloning in bacteria (L2). - Illustrate the concept of screening of libraries (L2).